‹ Back to blogs

 While there’s no cure for intrusive thoughts, there are plenty of ways to stop them from interfering in your life, including:

-• Mindfulness: Mindfulness is about being fully present in whatever you’re doing, without overreacting to experiences you don’t enjoy.
+• Mindfulness: Mindfulness involves being fully present in whatever you’re doing, without overreacting to experiences you don’t enjoy.
 In this case, that means recognizing an intrusive thought for what it is, an unwanted idea that doesn’t mean anything about you, without trying to make it go away or judging yourself for it.
 Then getting back to the task at hand, whatever that happens to be.
 It’s a lot harder than it sounds, but practice makes progress (because nothing’s perfect).

 • Psychiatry: CBT helps you understand and manage your thoughts, but sometimes that’s not enough to improve your quality of life.
 A psychiatrist can work with you to figure out whether medication can help.
 For people with OCD, selective serotonin reuptake inhibitors (SSRIs) like Zoloft and Buspar can be especially helpful for curbing compulsive behavior.